NotARoomba/SimpleFlightController/GUIDE.md

 ![LMR51430 Adjustable vs Fixed Schematic](assets/lmr51430_adjustable_vs_fixed.png)

-After routing it, you should get something like this (for a 500kHz switchign frequency at 3.3v):
+After routing it, you should get something like this (for a 500 kHz switching frequency at 3.3V):

 ![LMR51430 Schematic Complete](assets/lmr51430_schematic.png)